Workaholic-Games/.github/profile/README.md

 ## The Official Workaholic Games Github Page
-We are Workaholic Games, developers of hit games Five Nights at Bulba's, and Gavin's Fantastically Fun Adventure.
+We are Workaholic Games, developers of hit games Five Nights at Bulba's, The Vegetable Game, and Gavin's Fantastically Fun Adventure.

 # About the Devs
 BulbasaurTF